 After all, you can begin to understand exactly what makes a customer wish to recommend your brand experience to a friend, family member, college, neighbor, and so on when you focus on moments of consumer interaction that support brand loyalty.

-Further Classification of Digital Commerce
+Overview of a Digital Commerce Software

 The basic use of digital commerce involves four different user types: